-KKORIt takes time and courage to write and to write well.
+It takes time and courage to write and to write well.
 A regular writing practice and insightful feedback can help everyone who wants to write by reminding them that they are not alone.
 The purpose of this class is to continue the momentum initiated in the Writing Fiction and Nonfiction Workshop and begin to develop your book with an eye toward finishing it.
 This class is for the dedicated writer who is committed to seeing her/his project through to completion and being a support to others as they work on their own projects.

 How it works: In this intensive workshop class we will meet five times over the fall for three hours, with the bulk of time progressively spent workshopping each others fiction and nonfiction.
 Each writer will have the chance to submit his/her work to the group on three occasions.
 During each class a brief period of time will be spent on craft lessons and practical techniques to demystify the writing process and help writers gain insight into their projects and remain inspired.
 Topics for such lessons will be related to--and generated by--class participants so that course content is always evolving to meet the needs of each particular workshop.

 Each writer will submit 10 pages of work for three of the five workshops or 8,000-10,000 words maximum.
 The bulk of time in this class will be spent working on one’s own manuscript as well as responding to each other’s work with an eye toward how the writer makes artistic choices.
 Topics to be discussed in Fall 2019 include the creative process, "the why" of characters, plot, micro-editing and endings.